-The retina is a vitally important part of the eye!
-The retina senses light and translates images into signals sent to the brain.
+The retina is the part of the eye that senses light and translates images into signals sent to the brain.
 The eye’s lens focuses images onto the retina and then sends the image data to the brain via the optic nerve.
-So when there is retinal degeneration, seeing properly becomes difficult, if not impossible, and that makes it harder to live a healthy, happy life.
+When retinal degeneration occurs, seeing properly becomes difficult, if not impossible, and that makes it harder to live a healthy, happy life.